JuliaHealth/KomaMRI.jl/docs/src/how-to/4-run-distributed-simulations.md

 ## Using Multiple Nodes in an HPC Cluster

 In other cases, it may be useful to run a simulation on multiple compute nodes if the problem is too large to fit into memory for a single computer, or if the number of desired workers is greater than the amount of CPU cores available.
-The process for using multiple compute nodes is similar to using multiple GPUs.
 The following script uses the package ClusterManagers.jl to initialize worker process on a SLURM cluster based on the number of tasks specified in the #SBATCH --ntasks directive:

 ```julia
 using Distributed